 #4 – Mental Health Improvement

-In one study, a ketogenic diet greatly reduced symptoms of a schizophrenia-like disease in mice.
+For example, in one study, a ketogenic diet greatly reduced symptoms of a schizophrenia-like disease in mice.
 Several psychiatrists say the meal plan also works wonders for people suffering from depression and bipolar disorder.

 In 1999, researchers observed autistic kids showing great improvement after beginning ketogenic diets.
 They improved in areas such as cooperation, speech, interaction and hyperactivity.
-2 out of the 18 participants who finished the study were able to leave special school and start mainstream education.
+Two out of the 18 participants who finished the study were able to leave special school and start mainstream education.

 How To Start A Ketogenic Diet

 A ketogenic diet will require a bit of planning.
 But believe me, it’ll be worth it – I mean, just look at those benefits above!